oracle-devrel/redbull-pit-strategy/hols/pitstrategy/datamerging/datamerging.md

-# Lab 4: Data Merging
+# Data Merging

 ## Introduction

 After we have extracted and analyzed our datasets, it's time to merge them into a more complete file/dataset that combines the characteristics of the smaller files we already have.
 Then, we will use this merged dataset as an input to our Machine Learning models.

-Estimated Lab Time: 20 minutes
+Estimated Time: 20 minutes

+### Objectives

+In this lab, you will learn how to merge different data sources into one file, ready to be ingested to Machine Learning models.

 ### Prerequisites